oscarlab/graphene-tests/apache/README.md

 # Installing from the Apache source code

-In this example, we build Apache from the source code instead use an existing installation.
+In this example, we build Apache from the source code instead of using an existing installation.
 To build Apache on Ubuntu 16.04, please make sure that the following packages are properly installed:

-    sudo apt-get install -y build-essential libapr1-dev libaprutil1-dev libpcre2-dev apache2-utils
+    sudo apt-get install -y build-essential flex \

-After installing the packages, run `make` (non-debug) or `make DEBUG=1` (debug) in the directory to build and install Apache.
+            libapr1-dev libaprutil1-dev libpcre2-dev apache2-utils

 # Generating the manifest